All articles

 Step 5: Implement a Scorecard System

 Design an assessment tool to evaluate candidate responses consistently.
-This enables objective comparison and data-driven hiring decisions rather than post-interview gut feel.
+This enables objective comparison and data driven hiring decisions rather than post interview gut feel.
+Score each competency on a defined scale, with anchored examples of what a one, a five, and a nine look like.

 Step 6: Conduct Thorough Reference Checks